Ajay-Vishwanath/pave-challenge/README.md

 The architecture of this web-app was pretty straightforward: I knew I wanted a `restaurants` table keeping track of the name, and then an `employees` table keeping track of all the information from the CSV files.
 For the purposes of our endpoints, I knew that these tables had to be relational, with `restaurants` having many `employees`, so I kept track of a `restaurant_id` in the employees table and made the ActiveRecord association accordingly.

-In my `seeds.rb` file, I created the 4 restaurants that we are ingesting data from giving them their appropriate names.
-I then call an Employee model method to ingest from the CSVs which I placed in my library folder.
-That Employee method is here:
+In my `seeds.rb` file, I created the 4 `restaurant` objects that we are ingesting data from giving them their appropriate names.
+I then call an `Employee` model method to ingest from the CSVs which I placed in my library folder.
+That `Employee` method is here:

 ```Ruby
 def self.import_from_csv